A long road to water

-In 1985 parts of the Elsecar branch were tidied up and cleaned out by a team from Manpower Services working through the Barnsley Trades Union Council, improving the appearance of the branch after almost 60 years of neglect.
+In 1985 parts of the Elsecar branch of the Dearne and Dove Canal were tidied up and cleaned out by a team from Manpower Services working through the Barnsley Trades Union Council, improving the appearance of the branch after almost 60 years of neglect.

 In 1989 CEP secured Urban Programme funding, which went towards half of the costs of commissioning a survey of the whole of the Elsecar Branch (Barnsley Council paid the other half).
 Engineers Ove Arup Associates were appointed in September 1990 and handed over the finished report in July 1991.